mpellegrin/wordpress-cookie-notice/trunk/readme.txt

 == Upgrade Notice ==

-= 1.2.32 =
+= 1.2.33 =
-* Fix: Accept cookie button hidden on acceptance instead of the cookie message container
+* New: Greek translation thanks to Elias Stefanidis